 Another problem with making something sacred or believing in its ancient spiritual origin (without potential of fallibility) is that we feel personally responsible when it isn't working for us, and instead of changing the yoga to fit our needs, we feel like we are lazy or wrong for not doing it; in fact your reason for abstaining from the practice could actually be that it's not good for your body.

 Modern yoga visionary Paul Grilley is a teacher’s teacher.
 While I hear that term thrown around quite a lot these days, in Grilley’s case it seems wholly apropos.
-That’s because in many ways Paul Grilley is a member of a vanguard of teachers who are revolutionizing yoga through evidence-based practice.
+Paul Grilley is one of teachers revolutionizing yoga training through evidence-based practice.
 His yoga trainings in anatomy provide students with incontrovertible visual evidence of anatomical diversity, specifically as it relates to joints.
 (Though I don't think that he uses his understanding of anatomical diversity very well in the context of marketing his Yin Yoga brand...naturally flexible people can do themselves a great deal of long-term harm by focusing on expanding their connective tissue.)

 Joints are perhaps the most vulnerable parts of our structural human anatomy, and joints are protected by ligaments.
 Ligaments are dense connective tissue structures that connect bone to bone.
 When muscle has released itself to the point of relying on ligaments for support, we risk damaging our joints and the connective tissues that surround them.
 In engineering terms, ligaments are plastic, not elastic.
 When you take a piece of plastic bag between your fingers and stretch it apart, it warps - there is no going back.
 These are essential protective structures that support the health and longevity of our movement, and with luck and safe use will continue to do so into the golden years of our lives.
 We need to protect them.